 Answering these questions will help you better assess what will work best for you.

 The field of coaching includes many kinds of coaching and related certification programs.
 Some more rigorous than others.
-When you start your search for a life or health and wellness coach, Google can help you research and identify top certification programs.
+Googling life or health and wellness coaching helps you research and identify top certification programs.

 In the field of health and wellness coaching, the National Board for Health and Wellness Coaches (NBHWC) partners with the Board of Medical Examiners (the same organization that licenses medical doctors) to offer a national certification process.